 Oracle is in high demand in the corporate world using its wide range of features.
 It is used for all corporation-level applications and plays a major role in dealing with a huge amount of data and information.
 Hence the demand for jobs on this platform is also booming.
 Knowing oracle will help you to develop your application effectively.

-Hence, if you are planning your career as a Database administrator or programmer which is high in demand nowadays in the IT industry, you must acquire knowledge about the Oracle database and its operations.
+Hence, if you are planning your career as a Database administrator or programmer, which is high in demand nowadays in the IT industry, you must acquire knowledge about the Oracle database and its operations.

-Apart from these common usages, Oracle database is getting enriched with more and features with its new releases, such as support for application development, business intelligence, clustering, content management, grid computing, information integration, location services, enhancement in performance and scalability, server manageability, workspace management, etc.
+Apart from these common usages, the Oracle database is getting enriched with more features with its new releases, such as support for application development, business intelligence, clustering, content management, grid computing, information integration, location services, enhancement in performance and scalability, server manageability, workspace management, etc.